JaredKramer/kNN/README.md

 As noted above, the training and testing data must be formatted as in the accompanying examples, though changing the code to fit other data formats would be trivial in most cases.

-This code classifies 900 test instances in approximately 2 minutes with the below accuracies.
+This code classifies 900 test instances in approximately 2 minutes with accuracies in the 60-70 range depending on metric and k-value.
 The running time is all testing and the training step for kNN is non-existant.

-k	  euclidean cosine
-1	  0.636		  0.72
-5	  0.646		  0.703
-10	0.66		  0.663

 Usage: The command line arguments are as follows: